JohanneKnz/knitting_project/README.md

 ### Media
 #### Background Images
-Background images have been sources from freepik.com and are the creative property of pvproductions.
+Background images have been sourced from freepik.com and are the creative property of pvproductions.

 All images used in the project page are pictures belonging to Johanne Knudtzon who gave permission for them to be used in this project.

+#### YouTube videos
+The YouTube videos have been sourced from garnstudio.com on YouTube.
+The code used was purpesfully the shared code provided by YouTube to ensure that the content is shared in a manner consistent with the creator.

 ## Acknowledgments
 I would like to acknowledge the following people who helped me along the way in completing my first milestone project: